 - Rental communities like Brightview Senior Living usually require one simple, all-inclusive Monthly Fee with an initial community fee (varies by Brightview Community) and is comparable to what area seniors currently pay to occupy and maintain their homes each month.
 The monthly rent is usually a little higher than a CCRC, but since you don’t have to pay a large entrance fee, it typically costs less to live in a rental.
 Additionally, there is a little more flexibility, when you move out, there is no forfeiture of money.
 There may or may not be added fees for assisted living and memory care services. .

 - Monthly bills for utilities, lawn care, housekeeping, groceries, and home owner’s insurance disappear, and you’ll also be relieved of the risk of costly home repairs, such as replacing a roof or heating system.
 Be sure to consider all of the expenses that will be eliminated with the transition.

 - Take the time to fully grasp exactly what is – and is not – included in the fee you are quoted.
 It’s nearly impossible to make price comparisons on a rate until you understand what that rate includes and what additional fees may be added.

 - Don’t always settle for the lowest price, because in many situations, you’ll get what you pay for.
 Lowest-priced providers don’t always invest in a caring staff or clean environment.

 - Some senior living and assisted living communities can lure residents with a low cost introductory rate, then add hidden fees, or implement large rent increases every year.
 This can make it difficult for people on a fixed income to afford.
 Make sure you understand what increases you can expect in future years.

 Contact a Brightview Senior Living community to learn more about pricing and how you might best be able to accommodate paying for senior care.
-We have also developed a helpful senior living guide to help with your overall decision making process.
+We have also developed a helpful senior living guide and cost comparison guide to help with your overall decision making process.